warriordog/ModShark/readme.md

 The post reporter is disabled by default.

+### Webhook Reporter

+The **Webhook reporter** publishes an announcement to Discord using a webhook.
+Multiple webhooks can be used simultaneously, and reports will be sent to all of them.
+This reporter is designed to support mass and cross-server notification use cases.

+The webhook reporter is disabled by default.

 ## Installing ModShark

 These instructions are intended for Linux environments using Systemd, and other platforms may require adjustments to the commands.